*This post was written in May 2015 when the bonus was first offered.

 In the past year or so I’ve really stepped up my points game, following the best guys in the industry and joining more programs to optimise points through partnered airlines.
 Domestically I’ve chosen to fly Virgin over Qantas and that’s for many reasons, most notably their alliance with Etihad and Singapore Airlines but also their Premium Entry at Sydney and Premium Exit at Melbourne, the two airports I spend the most time at.

-In the last 6 months my interest has revolved solely around status credits, earning enough points to get me to Gold so I had Lounge access and priority boarding.
+In the last 6 months, my interest has revolved solely around status credits, earning enough points to get me to Gold so I had Lounge access and priority boarding.
 Now that I’ve reached Gold and charging along to Platinum I’ve begun to focus on earning as many points as possible to redeem for flights.
-Naturally I was pretty impressed when AMEX and Virgin Velocity announced their largest sign up bonus ever with 100,000 points for new American Express Velocity Platinum Card members or 110,000 (now 80,000) when referred by a card holder.
+Naturally, I was pretty impressed when AMEX and Virgin Velocity announced their largest sign-up bonus ever for new American Express Velocity Platinum Card members.
 It’s not just the points that got me interested either, holders of this particular card also gain access to the new American Express Lounge at Sydney International Airport which is reserved for Amex’s top tier card holders.

-- 80,000 Velocity points when using a referral from an existing cardholder → then approved and spend $500 on your new Card within the first 3 months.
-(50,000 points without the referral).
+- 50,000 Velocity points → when approved and spend $1500 on your new Card within the first 3 months.

 - Access to the new American Express Lounge at Sydney International Airport with presentation of the card.